phac-nml/irida/doc/user/user/pipelines/index.md

 ### Viewing pipeline parameters used at runtime

-To view the parameters that were used to when submitting the pipeline, start from the [analysis details page](#viewing-pipeline-outputs) and click on the "Provenance" tab:
+To view the parameters that were used when submitting the pipeline, start from the [analysis details page](#viewing-pipeline-results) and click on the "Provenance" tab:

 ![Input parameters tab.](images/provenance-tab.png)